tristanjarvey/StudentCourseRegistrationSystem/README.md

 1. Clone the repository.
 2. Create a new branch for your feature or bug fix:
    > git checkout -b feature/your-feature-name
+3. Stage all changes:
+   > git add .
-3. Commit your changes:
+4. Commit your changes:
    > git commit -m "Add your commit message here"
-4. Push to the branch:
+5. Push to the branch:
    > git push origin feature/your-feature-name
-5. Create a Pull Request (PR) for review.
+6. Create a Pull Request (PR) for review.

 ## Team Members

-Tristan Jarvey
+- Tristan Jarvey
-Ishika Patel
+- Ishika Patel
-Angel Ortiz
+- Angel Ortiz
-Jumana Adams
+- Jumana Adams